keptn/lifecycle-toolkit/docs/content/en/docs/concepts/workloads/_index.md

 it is not necessary to manually create a YAML file that defines it.

-A `KeptnWorkload` instance is responsible for executing the pre- and post deployment checks of a workload.
+A `KeptnWorkload` instance is responsible for executing the pre- and post-deployment checks of a workload.
 In its state, it keeps track of the current status of all checks, as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine